wnebyte/j-arguments/README.md

 # j-arguments

 java-library

 ## About

-This library declares classes for building, validating, parsing and initializing various groups of Arguments.
+This library defines an abstract <code>Argument</code> class, alongside a number of subclasses, as well as classes for building, parsing and initializing them.